gelever/GAUSS/README.md

 However, it has been rewritten completely to remove dependence on the finite element library [mfem](https://github.com/llnl/mfem).
 Apart from now being completely algebraic, there are some additional extensions.
-This includes multilevel upscaling, refactored code base, additional build scripts, more robust continious integration environment, and so on and so on.
+This includes multilevel upscaling, refactored code base, additional build scripts, more robust continuous integration environment, and so on and so on.

 This code is based largely on the following paper: